HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/filesystem.md

 from os import mkdir
 from os.path import join

-from mycroft import MycroftSkill
+from chatterbox import ChatterboxSkill

-class FileSystemSkill(MycroftSkill):
+class FileSystemSkill(ChatterboxSkill):

     def initialize(self):
         """Create a cache subdirectory and write to a file inside it"""